quanyeomans/content-tamer-ai/README.md

 # 1. Check if your system is ready
 content-tamer-ai --check-local-requirements

-# 2. Automatic setup with hardware detection
+# 2. Automatic setup with hardware detection (now with 10-minute timeout for large models)
 content-tamer-ai --setup-local-llm

 # 3. Start processing offline!